Thuylt185411/English/Cam12/Test2/Part2.md

 **Cambridge Meaning:** To show or make something known.
 **Sentence:** The magician will reveal his secret trick.
 **Conversation:**
-A – How did he do that?
+A – How did he do that
 B – He will reveal the trick at the end of the show.

 ### Word: Significance